munaabujaber/maasu_internship_spring2025/docs/source/userdoc/requirements/interns/dzenana-selimovic/gpio.rst

    :references:
    :verification-and-validation:

-    The system initializes GPIO pins according to user configuration as input or output.
+   The system shall support initialization of each GPIO pin based on user configuration as either input or output.

 .. req:: GPIO output level control
    :id: REQ_INT3_1745295187